 Wender flintlock 58 rifled & 20 Smoothbore iron mounted English style

-English 12 gauge half stock flint fowler
+English 12 gauge late half stock flint fowler

 Several heavy caliber Plains and Hawken pistols